fahdkhan98/DBS-HotelManagement/README.md

 ![image](https://user-images.githubusercontent.com/127228884/232329917-a001183c-5378-46c8-9cef-0c6b853b1b46.png)

-## Login Page (index.html)
-This login page is used by Admins only to authenticate themselves to create a new booking and make changes to the existing bookings.
+## Check Info (checkinfo.html)
+This page is used to view the details of the customer without logging in as admins only by entering the guest ID which will be generated for each checked-in customer.

+img

+## Check Info (checkinfo.html)
+This page is used to view the details of the customer without logging in as admins only by entering the guest ID which will be generated for each checked-in customer.